A2osX/A2osX/README.md

 ## Requires...

 A2osX is designed to work on any 128k Enhanced Apple //e or newer computer.
 Specifically, A2osX relies on the enhanced instruction set found in the 65C02 processor (this includes the 65C816 found in the //GS).
-A2osX will not run on an Apple ][ or ][+, an unenhanced //e or on systems without at least 128K of memory.
+A2osX will not run on an Apple ][ or ][+, a non enhanced //e or on systems without at least 128K of memory.
 A2osX does not require any special hardware cards, but does support and its operation can be enhanced with the presence of a mass storage devices (any ProDOS block device), a network card, Super Serial Card and/or a Time Card.

 Consult the **[documentation](#documentation)** section below to find other resources available to you for learning how to install, use, develop and test A2osX.
 The Hardware section of the User Guide contains more information on supported hardware.